Numerical Reconstruction of Coefficients in Elliptic Equations Using Continuous Data Assimilation

 \subsection{The approximated gradients for the error functional}

-In a recent work \cite{newey2025model}, a more mathematically systematic way is suggested to derive an iterative scheme to identify some constant coefficients in differential equations.
+In a recent work \cite{newey2025model}, a more mathematically systematic approach is proposed to derive an iterative scheme for recovering constant coefficients in differential equations.
 It turns out that the feedback term $\mu I_h (u-v)$ provides us with an efficient way to calculate the gradients of some error functional.
 We now use the techniques in \cite{newey2025model} (which can be easily extended from constant to non-constant cases) to derive a coefficient reconstruction method for non-constant parameters $q(x)$ and also $f(x)$.
 We shall first consider (\ref{eq:plm-1}) where the source term is independent of $t$, and apply the conclusions to (\ref{eq:elliptic-1}) by viewing it as the steady state of (\ref{eq:plm-1}).

 Consider reconstructing the coefficients $q(x)$ and $f(x)$ in (\ref{eq:plm-1}) utilizing the corresponding data assimilation equation

 where $b$, $c$ are given exact coefficients and $\tilde{f} = f$ is given when recovering $q$, and $\tilde{q} = q$ is given when recovering $f$.
 Note that $f(x)$ here is set to be time-independent, while in Lemma \ref{lemma1} and Lemma \ref{lemma2} we considered the more general time-dependent case.
 As before, we denote by $v_{\tilde{q}, \tilde{f}}(t)$ the solution of (\ref{eq:coefid-2}) at time $t$.
 Fix some $T>0$, we define an error function